Q. What is the Franconia Sewer Authority (FSA)?

 Q. Why do some properties have grinder pumps and others just go to a gravity sewer main?

 A. If a property’s wastewater will not flow into the system simply by gravity, then a grinder pump needs to be installed to pump up to the gravity line.
 It may be economically beneficial to put some properties on grinder pumps to avoid installing a deep gravity sewer.
-If grinder pumps are identified within a sewer district, the pumps will be provided to the homeowner at no additional cost.
-They will, however, be the property of the homeowner following installation.
+Grinder pumps are the property of the homeowner following installation.

 Q. How will I know if I can connect?